sap-tutorials/Tutorials/tutorials/teched-google-cloud-run-2/teched-google-cloud-run-2.md

 ![Code Editor](6.png)

 Take a look at the code you have just pasted.
-You can see two entities, one for Food and one for ingredients.
+You can see two entities, one for Food and one for Ingredients.
 These entities are associated to each other, as a recipe for one food item will be associated to many ingredients.

 These two entities will be translated into tables in the database.